Integrating by parts at finite density: Formalism and setup

 where we introduced two more functions with the respective limits of $\lim_{T\to 0} \delta_{\T}^{\rmii{F(B)}} (y) = \delta(y)$ and $\lim_{T\to 0} 0_{\T \rmii{2}}^{\rmii{F(B)}} = 0$.

-The simplest example of an integrand, for which the use of $T$ as a regulatory parameter (through the above relations) becomes important, consists of a massless fermionic propagator raised to an arbitrary real-valued power $\alpha$.
+The simplest example of an integrand, for which the use of $T$ as a regulatory parameter (through the above relations) becomes important \footnote{Keeping $T$ nonzero prevents the temporal components of fermionic momenta $p_0^f=\omega_n^\rmii{F} = (2 n+1)\pi T+i\mu$ from vanishing, which in turn protects integrals with high powers of fermionic propagators from problematic divergences from the region $p=\mu$, $\re (p_0)=0$.}, consists of a massless fermionic propagator raised to an arbitrary real-valued power $\alpha$.
 Here, a naive way to proceed would be to first drop the lower part of the $p_0$-contour in eq.~\eqref{eq:fermionsum} due to its exponential suppression at small $T$ and then to set $\nF\left[i \beta (p_0-i\mu) \right] \to 1$, resulting in

 This strategy indeed yields a $p_0$-integral that can be easily evaluated using the residue theorem, but the result turns out to be the physically correct one only for $1/2 < \alpha \leq 1$; see appendix~\ref{app:singleprop} and \cite{Gorda:2022yex}.
 For $\alpha>1$, an explicit divergence occurs at $p = \mu$, $p_0 \sim 0$